-The Frank Lloyd Wright Trust has several unpaid internships available during the summer of 2015.
-The Trust operates four internationally-known sites (Frank Lloyd Wright Home and Studio in Oak Park, IL, Unity Temple in Oak Park, IL, the Robie House in the Hyde Park neighborhood of Chicago, IL and the Rookery Lobby Tours in the Loop of Chicago) and is recognized as a leader in the restoration and preservation of historic sites, research, education and community outreach.
+The Frank Lloyd Wright Trust has several unpaid internships available during the summer of 2016.
+The Trust operates four internationally-known sites (the Frank Lloyd Wright Home and Studio in Oak Park, IL, the Robie House in the Hyde Park neighborhood of Chicago, the Rookery Lobby Tours in the Loop of Chicago, and the Emil Bach House in the Rogers Park neighborhood of Chicago) and is recognized as a leader in the restoration and preservation of historic sites, research, education and community outreach.

 The Trust’s internship program welcomes students, graduates, and career-changers who wish to expand their educational experience by working and learning in a professional museum environment.
 Students interested in cooperative education or academic credit should contact their college placement office or counselor for more information.

 Interns are trained and assigned to perform guest relations duties (description below) including tour delivery.
 In addition, other areas of museum services and nonprofit management may be experienced through the internship.
 These areas may include public education, volunteer resources, special events, development, and membership (project example descriptions below).
 To illustrate the broader spectrum of non-profit management, interns also have the opportunity to participate in a series of meetings with each department.

 Coordination of the internship program is provided by the human resources manager and attempts will be made to match the Trust’s needs with intern interests.
 Supervision of specific duties is provided by department managers.